-ITINERARIES An example itinerary for the Haciendas of the Andes Ride is set out below.
+An example itinerary for the Haciendas of the Andes Ride is set out below.
 Please ask for the Andean Adventure and Volcano Ride itineraries - and note that all are only examples of what is planned and day by day arrangements are subject to change and may be altered if your guide considers this advisable or if local conditions require.
 Tailor-made rides incorporating parts of different itineraries are also possible on request, as are family stays at haciendas, riding out each day.
 We can also arrange additional accommodation in haciendas or hotels and combinations with add-on tours such as a visit to the Galapagos, Cloud Forest, Amazon Basin or the coast.
 Please call us to chat about your plans.
 We would be happy to advise and book for you.

-Example itinerary - Haciendas of the Andes Ride This is a journey back in time taking you along ancient Inca and Spanish colonial routes.
+Example itinerary - Haciendas of the Andes Ride

+This is a journey back in time taking you along ancient Inca and Spanish colonial routes.
 You will visit two beautiful, yet very distinct, areas of the Ecuadorian highlands, crossing vast plains and riding through grassy valleys.
-The route starts close to the giant snow-capped peak of Cayambe and after a few days riding in northern Ecuador, you are driven south past Quito to ride in the spectacular wild Andean 'paramo' highlands of Cotopaxi National Park.
-Nights are at a combination of haciendas, farms and country hotels.
-HACIENDAS OF THE ANDES ITINERARY cont.
+The route starts close to the giant snow-capped peak of Cayambe and after a few days riding in northern Ecuador, you will be driven south, past Quito, to ride in the spectacular wild Andean 'paramo' highlands of Cotopaxi National Park.